cmpnd-ai/dspy-cli/docs/index.md

 - **Project Scaffolding** - Generate complete DSPy projects with best-practice structure
 - **Local Development** - Test your DSPy modules locally with hot reload
 - **Component Generation** - Add new modules, signatures, and optimizers to existing projects
-- **Production Deployment** - Deploy to production with Docker and automatic routing
 - **Type-Safe** - Full type hints and signature validation

 ## Installation